 ELFi‘s competitive interest rates and repayment terms are buoyed by the fact that you can earn $100 with a Fast Track Bonus by applying and accepting a loan within a 30-day window.

-To qualify for a student loan refinance, you’ll need a minimum credit score of 680 and earn at least $35,000 a year.
+To qualify for a student loan refinancing, you’ll need a minimum credit score of 680 and earn at least $35,000 a year.

 You can also apply with a co-signer to help meet these requirements and can later apply for them to be released from the loan agreement.
 You can choose to refinance private or federal student loans.

 To refinance student loans with slightly lower credit, try LendKey.
 The average borrower’s credit score is 680, indicating a little more flexibility than some of the other lenders we’ve discussed.

 The minimum refinance amount is $5,000 and the maximum is $125,000 for undergrads and $250,000 for graduate students.

 Rather than acting as a direct lender, LendKey instead provides refinance offers from banks and credit unions located across the country.
 There are more than 300 partnering financial institutions in their network, so you can maximize your chances of qualifying.